Creswellian culture

 The Creswellian is a British Upper Palaeolithic culture named after the type site of Creswell Crags in Derbyshire by Dorothy Garrod in 1926.
 It is also known as the British Late Magdalenian.
 According to Andreas Maier: "In current research, the Creswellian and Hamburgian are considered to be independent but closely related entities which are rooted in the Magdalenian."
 The Creswellian is dated between 13,000 and 11,800 BP and was followed by the most recent ice age, the Younger Dryas, when Britain was at times unoccupied by humans.

 History

 The term Creswellian appeared for the first time in 1926 in Dorothy Garrod's The Upper Palaeolithic Age in Britain.
-This was the first academic publication by the woman who in 1939 became the first woman ever to be elected as a professor at Cambridge.
+This was the first academic publication by Dr Garrod who in 1939 became the first woman ever to be elected as a professor at Cambridge.
 It is also the first monograph about the Upper Paleolithic of Britain at the national level and it remained the only one on the subject for half a century.
 Garrod suggested that the British variant of the Magdalenian industry is different enough to create a specific name:

 The definition of Creswellian was refined since then and now refers exclusively, in the British context, to the Late Magdalenian-style industry.